lionelc/HavenOnDemand_R/README.md

 ```
 cl <- HODClient(apikey="your_api_key", version="v1")
 ```
-Alternatively, you can create an empty cient first, and then call the setters:
+Alternatively, you can create an empty client first, and then call the setters:

 ```
 cl <- HODClient()